datacamp/courses-introduction-to-python/chapter4.md

 np_mat + np_mat
 ```

-`np_baseball` is coded for you; it's again a 2D Numpy array with 3 columns representing height, weight and age.
+`np_baseball` is coded for you; it's again a 2D `numpy` array with 3 columns representing height, weight and age.

 *** =instructions
 - You managed to get hold on the changes in weight, height and age of all baseball players.
-It is available as a 2D Numpy array, `updated`.
+It is available as a 2D `numpy` array, `updated`.
 Add `np_baseball` and `updated` and print out the result.
 - You want to convert the units of height and weight.
-As a first step, create a Numpy array with three values: `0.0254`, `0.453592` and `1`.
+As a first step, create a `numpy` array with three values: `0.0254`, `0.453592` and `1`.
 Name this array `conversion`.
 - Multiply `np_baseball` with `conversion` and print out the result.

 *** =hint
-- `np_baseball + updated` will do a element-wise summation of the two Numpy arrays.
+- `np_baseball + updated` will do a element-wise summation of the two `numpy` arrays.
-- Create a Numpy array with [`np.array()`](http://docs.scipy.org/doc/numpy-1.10.0/glossary.html#term-array); the input is a regular Python list with three elements.
+- Create a `numpy` array with [`np.array()`](http://docs.scipy.org/doc/numpy-1.10.0/glossary.html#term-array); the input is a regular Python list with three elements.
 - `np_baseball * conversion` will work, without extra work.
 Try out it!
 Make sure to wrap it in a [`print()`](https://docs.python.org/3/library/functions.html#print) call.

 *** =pre_exercise_code